etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

 ## Installing translation modules

-If you want to install translation modules, you have to follow some more steps.The translation modules are installed automatically when you compile the code for first time.
+If you want to install translation modules, you have to follow some more steps.The translation modules are installed automatically when you compile the code for the first time.
 E.g. after running `./gradlew install` command to create a new client's instance.
-But if you want to update a translation module version you can execute:
+But if you want to update a translation module version, you can execute:

 ```bash title="Terminal"